esi-neuroscience/syncopy/README_DEV.md

   - parallel tests are run
   - platforms other than linux x64 are used
   - the ESI filesystem/cluster is available, so tests that require large local test data from the cluster's filesystem are run.
-* Once tests are all green, in the gitlab "CI -- pipeline" tab, click on the name of the completed pipeline.
+* Once tests are all green, you can do the following:
+  - in the gitlab "CI -- pipeline" tab, click on the name of the completed pipeline.
 You should see the stages.
 If parts of the pipeline stages 1 or 2 are still running, you can cancel them to unlock stage 3.
 There is a manual stage 3 'upload' entry named 'pypitest'.
 Click it to run the pypitest test deployment.
-* If it succeeded: there is a manual stage 4 'deploy' entry named 'pypideploy'.
+  - If it succeeded: there is a manual stage 4 'deploy' entry named 'pypideploy'.
 Click it to run the final deployment to pypi.
+  - merge dev into master

 This concludes the release to PyPI.

 ### Conda

 Note: You need to release to PyPI first to start the conda release.

-* Go to https://github.com/esi-neuroscience/esi-syncopy-feedstock and there in `recipe/meta.yaml`, check:
+Note that this requires that you have proper permissions on your Github account, i.e., you are a maintainer of the esi-syncopy package on conda-forge.

+* Go to https://github.com/esi-neuroscience/esi-syncopy-feedstock.
+Note that it is a fork.
+Do **not** work on this one!
+Go to the original conda source repo (follow link on repo website) and clone that one to your private Github account.
+* In your clone of the `esi-syncopy-feedstock` repo, in the file `recipe/meta.yaml`, do the following steps:
    - Update the version of the Syncopy package and use the file hash of the release on PyPI you did earlier (you can see the hash [here on PyPI](https://pypi.org/project/esi-syncopy/#files))
        * Beware: we typically have versions like `2023.07` on Github, and conda is fine with a version like that, too.
 However, PyPI removes the zero from `2023.07` in the package URL, so you cannot use  `{{ version }}` in the `source`..`url` field of the `meta.yml` file.
    - Check versions of packages in `meta.yml` here versus versions in `pyproject.toml`/`syncopy.yml` in the root of the Syncopy GitHub repo (they need not be 100% identical, but having to old versions in there may lead to security risks or unexpected behaviour with older/buggy package versions).